CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Description

-A detailed submission was provided, but it did not go through the Initial Review / Initial Consultation phases (stage 1) and has significant problems that should have been resolved in that phase (e.g., SUB.UNCLEAR).
+A detailed submission was provided, but it did not go through the Initial Review / Initial Consultation phases (Stage 1) and has significant problems that should have been resolved in that phase (e.g., SUB.UNCLEAR).
 This primarily applies to situations when external requesters provided a "Full Submission" form (Internal-Update